On June 5, 2012, Zippo produced its 500 millionth lighter in its Bradford, Pa., factory.

 Blaisdell did this by adding a hinge to the lighter and re-engineering the traditional lighter so it would work in any condition.
 Despite the redesign, the company initially struggled as they attempted to grow during the Depression.
 Blaisdell, however, soon had an opportunity that would change the company's future.

 "When World War II came around, Blaisdell made a commitment to sell lighters to the military," Booth said.
 "That is when the business began to blossom and grow.
 It got a lift from the GIs in a very challenging environment.
 Their Zippos were reliable, rugged and durable and soldiers started to talk to their friends about them and look for them once they came home."
-[13 Iconic Products Still Made in America]

 After more than a decade promoting the product, Zippo lighters were becoming a popular item.
 That popularity continued to grow after the lighters began to be featured in many movies, starting in the 1940s.